 Carnival does not just happen in Brazil’s Rio de Janeiro or Argentina’s Gualeguaychú.
 For anyone who’s missed the boat— or bus — to the bigger carnivals, or can’t be torn away from the city’s hustle, Carnaval Porteño (Buenos Aires’ Carnival) is back and better than ever.

-The free festivities take place on Saturdays and Sundays throughout February, as well as on Carnival holidays, this year on the 13th and 14th of February .
+The free festivities take place on Saturdays and Sundays from the first week in February, as well as on Carnival holidays, this year on the March 4 and 5.